10 Most Awesome Facts About Tupac Shakur

 Young Tupac

 In the early 1990’s, Pac was at his peak and so were young, hip-hop style acts like Kriss Kross.
 Seeing the potential of a young hip-hop band that he could manage, 2Pac tried setting his own up.
 Along with stepbrother Mopreme, he would recruit poor kids from around the Oakland area to join the groups he planned to create.
-None of them really got off the ground but one of the groups did go on to become his real-life adult group, The Outlawz.
+None of them really got off the ground.
+But one of the groups did go on to become his real-life adult group, The Outlawz.
 It was perhaps lucky that he never got the kiddie version off the ground though as they soon went out of fashion with people!

 06 – He Almost Didn’t Sign With Death Row